Emma Cameron, MA. Integrative Arts Psychotherapist UKCP, HCPC

-I also see clients online: video (like Skype), live chat, and email counselling are all options.
+I currently see all my clients online: video (Zoom), live chat, and email counselling are all options.
 I have a specialist Diploma in Online Therapy.

 Contact me on 07515 937 027 or email firstname.lastname@example.org to schedule your free 15-minute phone consultation so we can see whether I might be able to offer what you need.

 To find out more about Art Psychotherapy, see my article, 'What is Art Therapy?' at http://emmacameron.com/therapy/what-is-art-therapy/

 - Postgraduate Diploma in Integrative Arts Psychotherapy